VCTLabs/scale14x-presentations/README.rst

 graphviz to the list, along with Inkscape for editing .svg files, and your favorite image tools.
-If you're a console person, have at it from the terminal prompt (you'll just need a viewer for nice output) - although a GUI desktop isn't strictly required here, it's likely what most people have (and comes preloaded with .pdf and graphics viewers, etc.
+If you're a console person, have at it from the terminal prompt (you'll just need a viewer for nice output) - although a GUI desktop isn't strictly required here, it's likely what most people have (and comes preloaded with .pdf and graphics viewers, etc).

-We'll also be going step-by step through an example document, and build both the "fancy" figures and nicely formatted complete document with a simple makefile.
+We'll also be going step-by step through an example document production, and build both the "fancy" figures and nicely formatted complete document with a simple makefile.
 The source files are ASCII text (yes, real source code!) and managed in a git repository, and can include one or more .rst source files, one or more .dot files, an optional .style file, and any combination of other image types